<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 • A beginner’s guide to running

-One of the main benefits of content marketing is increased organic traffic attracted to your website from search engines.
+One of the main benefits of content marketing is increased organic traffic to your website from search engines.
 Focusing on keywords with a high search volume but low competition from other content creators will increase the likelihood of your content ranking highly on search engine results pages (SERPs).

 SEO